-Magazine editor, activist, and writer Michaela Angela Davis was born in 1964 in Germany.
+Magazine editor, activist, and writer Michaela Angela Davis was born in March 31, 1964 in Landstuhl, Germany.
 When she was young, Davis and her family moved to Washington, D.C., where she attended the Duke Ellington School for the Arts.
 Upon graduation, Davis enrolled in New York University’s Tisch School of the Arts before being accepted to the Stella Adler Acting Conservatory in 1983.
 She gained fashion experience by apprenticing with her aunt, a former stylist for Harper’s Bazaar, and photographer Richard Avedon.

 In 1991, Davis was hired as an associate fashion editor for Essence magazine.
 She then became the founding fashion director for Vibe magazine in 1993.
 In 2002, Davis worked as a stylist for the film Paid in Full, before becoming editor-in-chief of Honey magazine in 2003.
 Davis also published an essay titled “The Beautiful Ones” for the anthology Everything but the Burden: What White People are Taking from Black Culture in 2003.